liclac/ambient/README.md

-ambient
+ambience
 ========

-This is a script which captures ambient information available on certain public networks, such as the route, speed and delay information available on:
+This is a script which captures ambient information available on certain public networks, such as the route, speed and delay information available on German ICE trains.
-- German ICE trains
-- Eurostar
-- Austrian RailJet trains

 If you spot a network with some tidbits of information available, please open a PR to add it!